 Studies have shown that life expectancy can be reduced by up to 2 years for people with a diagnosis of idiopathic/cryptogenic epilepsy.

 The reduction in life expectancy can be as high as 10 years for those diagnosed with symptomatic epilepsy.

 Factors that lead to the risk of an early death

 - Accidents that may occur during a seizure (choking, falling, drowning, etc)

-- Epilepsy can be a result of an underlying medical condition such as stroke or a tumor.
+- Epilepsy can be a result of an underlying medical condition such as a stroke or a tumor.

 - A small percentage may die from Sudden Unexpected Death (SUDEP)

 Cheer up!
 Once you learn what the life insurance companies are looking for and how to properly submit an application, you will be prepared.
 You can get the best term life insurance coverage available at the most affordable rates possible for your situation.

 What Questions You Will Be Asked About Your History with Seizures

 In addition to the normal questions about your medical history and lifestyle, underwriters will be looking at the following aspects of your history with seizures.